angelazhang54/as.180.369/contrib/angelazhang54/lit_review.md

 Most recently, Shy {cite:t}Shy2023-vc (2023), in his comprehensive review "Cash Is Alive: How Economists Explain Holding and Use of Cash," synthesized various economic explanations for the continued prevalence of cash and reflected on its persistence in an increasingly digital age.

-Despite the increasing availability and convenience of electronic payment methods, cash remains the preferred choice for many consumers in small-value transactions.
-This persistence underscores the complex interplay of factors — transaction size, personal preferences, and merchant acceptance — that shape consumer payment behavior.
-As we look to the future, this literature provides a solid foundation for understanding and responding to evolving consumer preferences in a diverse payment landscape.
+In summary, the literature highlights that despite the growth of digital payments, cash persists due to factors such as transaction size, consumer preference, and merchant acceptance.
+These insights are crucial for understanding shifts in the payment landscape.